-- those parties who will raise cases or enquiries to a Central Service Provider or LDSO Service Desk or Help Desk function.
-Those parties will include Suppliers, Supplier Agents, other Central Parties and LDSOs; - II.
-Central Parties and LDSOs whose Service Desk functions will receive cases raised by those parties defined in point (I).
+- those parties who will raise cases or enquiries to a Central Service Provider Service Desk or LDSO\ MPAS Help Desk function.
+Those parties will include Suppliers, Supplier Agents, Software Providers, DCP's, other Central Parties and LDSOs. - II.
+Software Providers, DCP's, Central Parties Service Desks and LDSOs MPAS, Help Desk functions will receive cases raised by those parties defined in point (I).

-LDSOs will not operate an external facing Service Desk function for Supplier and Agent queries.
-They will continue to operate their existing external facing Help Desk functions for Supplier and Agent queries and issues, to existing SLAs.
+\LDSOs will not operate an external facing Service Desk function for Supplier and Agent queries.
+They will continue to operate their existing external facing Help Desk functions for Supplier and Agent queries and issues, to their existing SLAs and Operating Hours.